stefonarch/LXQt-Wayland-files/README.md

 * `lxqt-wlogout` : Close session, see [lxqt-wlogout](https://github.com/stefonarch/lxqt-wlogout)
 * `wmctrl` : for some keybindings
 * `wdisplay`: Screen management GUI, see [wdisplay](https://github.com/artizirk/wdisplays)
+* `scripts` and `autostart`: some tools  for autostart and else

 ## Starting LXQt Session

 Copy the `lxqt-wayland` folder to `~/.config/`.
-The `startlxqt*` scripts will use the configuration in this location; copy the desired file(s) from `desktop_files` to `/usr/share/wayland-sessions/` if using a display manager like SDDM to choose session type.
+It contains the default settings for the compositors and an extra part for LXQt.
+The `startlxqt*` scripts will use the configuration in this location; copy the desired file(s) from `wayland-sessions` to `/usr/share/wayland-sessions/` if using a display manager like SDDM to choose session type.
 Copy the desired scripts from `startup_scripts` to `/usr/bin/` and make them executable.

 `startlxqt<compositor>` scripts can be executed also directly in tty; environment variables are set here before starting the compositor.

-Please note that this here is experimental work in progress.
+Make sure "Lock screen on resume" is not selected, otherwise the process will crash on resume (but not the session); logout and modules management will not work anymore.

 ### Working LXQt components: